amart1015/tdd-student-store-starter/README.md

         - **optional**:
           - [ ] `receipt` - text describing the order (what might go on a receipt)
       - [ ] It should then send a JSON response back to the client with the new purchase like so: `{ "purchase": purchase }`.
 The response should have a `201` status code for a resource created action.

+Reflection

+Did the topics discussed in your labs prepare you to complete the assignment?
+Be specific, which features in your weekly assignment did you feel unprepared to complete?

+I was able to display the sections and the display the products from the API. unfortunately, I had an extremely difficult week because I had a virus and had to go to the hospital.
+I have had a lot of fatigue as well, which has definitely hindered my ability to effectively finish this project.

+If you had more time, what would you have done differently?
+Would you have added additional features?
+Changed the way your project responded to a particular event, etc.

+I would have attempted to finish all of the core features.
+Again, I had an awful week and was not able to finish everything.

+Reflect on your project demo, what went well?
+Were there things that maybe didn't go as planned?
+Did you notice something that your peer did that you would like to try next time?

+During my demo, everything that I had implemented worked well.

+Open-source libraries used
+Add any links to open-source libraries used in your project.
+Shout out
+Give a shout out to somebody from your cohort that especially helped you during your project.
+This can be a fellow peer, instructor, TA, mentor, etc.